 Project management ensures that widgets adhere to a set of specs.
 Product management aims to release widgets without any defects that would hurt business.
-As companies shift from a project mindset to a product mindset, software QA experts must correlate code changes to customer experience and business results.
+As companies move from a project mindset to a product mindset, software QA experts must correlate code changes to customer experience and business results.

-"In a project mindset, the assumption is that work is predictable and repeatable enough that it can be broken down into a series of steps with milestones, each allocated to resources and tracked with a timeline and budget," said Mik Kersten, author of Project to Product, and CEO of Tasktop, a value stream analysis software provider.
+"In a project mindset, the assumption is that work is predictable and repeatable enough that it can be broken down into a series of steps with milestones, each allocated to resources and tracked with a timeline and budget," said Mik Kersten, author of Project to Product and CEO of Tasktop, a value stream analysis software provider.

-The project-centric approach, Kersten said, works well for construction and data center builds, but it falls short in measuring the value software products deliver to customers.
+The project-centric approach, Kersten said, works well for construction and data center builds, but it falls short in measuring the value that software products deliver to customers.
 "It fails completely for software innovation, which is overly complex, dynamic and changing," he said.
 With a product mindset, organizations create stable and customer-centric value streams and measure outcomes instead of activities.

-A brief history of project and product management
+History of project and product management

 The modern discipline of project management traces back to the mid-1800s.
 Henri Fayol, an engineer in an iron and coal company, codified five functions of management and 14 principles of project management.